cypress-io/cypress-documentation/content/guides/getting-started/testing-your-app.md

 your browser - and you'll always need to set up / tear down this state before tests (which is slow).

-The good news is that we aren't Selenium, nor are we a traditional e2e testing tool.
+The good news is that we aren't Selenium, nor are we a traditional E2E Testing tool.
 That means we're not bound to the same restrictions.

 **With Cypress, there are several other approaches that can offer an arguably